omkarium/rufendec/README.md

 Rufendec (The Rust File Encryptor-Decryptor) is a lightweight CLI tool designed for AES-256 encryption and decryption.
 This tool simplifies the process of securing  the contents of a user specified source directory.
 Operating in ECB/GCM modes, Rufendec maintains the original file names and sub-directory structure in the target directory.
 Explore the simplicity of Rust for robust encryption and decryption tasks with Rufendec.

+### Features
+- Encrypt and decrypt multiple files using AES-256 GCM mode.
+- The program is multi-threaded.
+User can manually choose the number of threads.
+- The password file with ".omk" extension can be maintained in /etc, /home, /root or even the directory if you are a linux user.
+For windows user, the file can be placed either in the current directory or "C:/WINDOWS/SYSTEM32/config"
+- The default cipher mode used is GCM
+- PBKDF2-HMAC-SHA256 is used for the key derivation.
+The default iterations the program use is 60000

 ## How to Use
 This is a rust binary crate, so it must be obvious that you need to treat this as an executable.
 If you already know what Cargo is and how to use it, then go ahead and install and `Rufendec` by running the command `cargo install rufendec`

-Next, to execute rufendec try running the command `rufendec --help`.
+If you have the executable/binary file then try running the program using the command `rufendec --help`.
 However, if you do not wish to install this program on your system permanently, then CD (change directory) into the cloned git repo and run `cargo run -- --help`.

-Either way, the result of executing Rufendec will be like the below.
+Either way, the result of executing Rufendec will be something similar to the below.

 ```